preciousworthy/youtify/README.md

 # Welcome to Youtify!
-Youtify is a web app that puts your favorite YouTube and Spotify playlists in the same place, which breaks the need of switching back and forth between the apps when updating playlists.
-I am building this because I hate having to go between apps to create new playlists in Spotify that I have on YouTube.
-When the lists are in the same place you can easily replicate the playlist.
-One of the core features is functionality that adds a youtube playlist to your Spotify list.
+Youtify is a web app that showcases a Spotify user's playlists and the songs in them.
+I made this app to learn how to use Spotify API within a full stack application.
 <!-- >> Live demo [_here_](https://www.example.com).
 If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents